utshomax/postman-docs/src/pages/docs/sending-requests/websocket/save-websocket-requests.md

 To save a new request, do the following:

 1. Select **Save** in the request tab.
 1. Under **Save to**, select a collection, or select **New collection**.

-(Note that there are limitations to WebSocket requests in collections.
-Keep reading for more information.)
+    > There are limitations to WebSocket requests in collections.
+Keep reading for more information.
 1. If you are creating a new collection, enter a name and select **Create**.
 1. Select **Save**.